Harry A. Sieben

-Harry A. "Tex" Sieben, Jr. (born November 24, 1943) was an American politician and general who served in senior positions in the Legislature and National Guard of the state of Minnesota.
+Harry A. "Tex" Sieben, Jr. (born November 24, 1943) is an American attorney and general who served in senior positions in the Legislature and National Guard of the state of Minnesota.

 Sieben served fourteen years in the House, including four years as the Speaker.

-Sieben's military career spanned 35 years of active, reserve, and National Guard duty, culminating with a period of service as acting Adjutant General, the highest-ranking officer, of the Minnesota National Guard.
+Sieben's military career spanned 35 years of active, reserve, and National Guard duty, culminating with a period of service as acting Adjutant General of Minnesota, the highest-ranking officer of the Minnesota National Guard.
 Sieben retired as a two-star, major general.

 Early life and education

-Sieben was born in Hastings, Minnesota to a family active in both government and military service.
+Sieben was born in 1943 in Hastings, Minnesota to a family active in both government and military service.
 Sieben's grandfather and great-grandfather served as mayor of Hastings, while his uncle, James Sieben, served in the military during World War II and the Korean War, and retired as a lieutenant general and Adjutant General of the Minnesota National Guard, a position held in 1975-1988.

 Sieben attended Hastings High School and later earned his B.A. from Winona State College (now Winona State University) in 1965.
 Sieben entered the University of Minnesota Law School, and in 1968, earned his Juris Doctor.